yanweiw/dwg/README.md

 ### Questions

 If you have any questions regarding this project, you can find my contact info as well as other projects at my [portfolio page](https://yanweiw.github.io/).
+Cover photo credit to [Festo](https://www.festo.com/group/en/cms/10222.htm).